 Virginia's Historic Triangle

-We create opportunities for people to come together, sit down at the table of brotherhood and to get to know each other by respectfully listening to each other’s truths.
-We also plan educational programs and community initiatives to repair the harm from centuries of racial inequity and injustices.
+We create opportunities for people to come together, and to get to know each other by respectfully listening to each other’s truths.
+We also plan educational programs and community initiatives to repair the harm from racial inequities and injustices.

 Virginia’s Historic Triangle is the 30th chapter of Coming to the Table (CTTT), a national racial reconciliation organization.
 Our story begins in 2019, a historic year, as the United States and Virginia commemorated the 400th anniversary of the First Africans in Virginia.

-Virginia Governor Ralph Northam declared 2019 as the “Year of Reconciliation and Civility” and encouraged all Virginians to “observe the year by raising awareness and taking steps to promote a more equal, just, and civil society in America.”
+In Virginia, 2019 was recognized as the “Year of Reconciliation and Civility” and all Virginians were encouraged to “observe the year by raising awareness and taking steps to promote a more equal, just, and civil society in America.”

-Founded on April 4, 2019, the anniversary of Dr. Martin Luther King’s assassination, Coming to the Table --Historic Triangle was established to usher in racial reconciliation at the root of America -- Jamestown, Williamsburg and Yorktown.
-The first meeting was held on June 18th at Jamestown Christian Fellowship Church.
+Founded on April 4, 2019 by Laura Hill, Coming to the Table - Virginia's Historic Triangle Region was established to usher in racial reconciliation at the root of America -- Jamestown, Williamsburg and Yorktown, Virginia.

-On August 20, 2019, we sponsored the Coming to the Table Commemorative Gathering to recognize the 400th Anniversary of the First Africans in Virginia.
-More than 40 leaders and members from Coming to the Table chapters nationwide attended, including the co-founder William Hunt Hairston, who was the keynote speaker for the weekend event.
+* August 20, 2019, we sponsored Coming to the Table's Commemorative Gathering to recognize the 400th Anniversary of the First Africans in Virginia.
+More than 40 leaders and members from Coming to the Table chapters nationwide attended including co-founder William Hunt Hairston, who was the keynote speaker for the weekend event.